 Is it safe to take this trek?

 Like every other trek, in the Everest region which is famed for scaling Mount Everest, it has one of the most developed regions in case of emergency response.
 There have been no fatalities, but a few injuries from the nature of the hiking sport.
-In fact, your hundred percent chance of getting shot in the United States, then getting scratched while on this hike or any others.
 You get the most helpful, smiling faced Sherpa people, who all gather to help on the slightest scream especially for visitors to their region.
 It only puts a blemish on their Buddhist faith if they don’t.

 The company believes that if you have made the choice to take this short Everest hike, then you have made the right decision and we only hope with our service, that you have the short adventurous holiday of a lifetime.